 One of the previous blog posts described a Voice Bot built using Twilio, Voicegain, RASA, and AWS Lambda.
-Twilio was used for telephony (phone numbers, SIP Trunking, TwiML for call control) Voicegain provided speech recognition, while AWS Lambda was coordinating the actions.
+Twilio was used for telephony (phone numbers, SIP Trunking, TwiML for call control) Voicegain provided the ASR/speech recognition, while AWS Lambda was coordinating the actions.
 The setup works but is involved.
 The need to pass the speech recognition results via S3 (as Lambda is stateless and does not have memory between function calls) may occasionally cause delays in requests and responses.

 Simple Inbuilt CPaaS Option

 Voicegain now integrates with Amazon Chime Voice Connector to offer a pay as you go SIP Trunking service directly from the Voicegain web console.
 You can also purchase phone numbers and receive inbound calls.
 Support for making outbound Speech IVR calls is in the works.

 Of course, we continue to support developer that use Twilio and SignalWire using simple SIP INVITE - this blog describes how.

 - AWS Lambda function - a single Node.js function with an API Gateway trigger (simple HTTP API type).

 - Voicegain Telephony Bot API - the Telephony Bot API works with web callbacks.
 For Twilio and SignalWire developers, it is similar to working with Twilio TwiML and SignalWire LaML respectively.

 - RASA - dialog logic is provided by RASA NLU Dialog server which is accessible over RestInput API.

 The sequence diagram is provided below.
 It is very simple.
 Basically, the sequence of operations is as follows:

 - Call a phone number provided by Voicegain (powered by Amazon Chime Voice Connector)